Why Do I Need a Pond Pump? | Garden Water Garden

 Water gardens can be especially susceptible to unhealthy bacteria growth due to shallow water and extreme temperature changes.
 To reduce unwanted bacteria without harming your plants and fish, use a pond pump to keep water moving and distribute extreme temperature areas.

 In summer and fall seasons, extra leaves and debris can enter your filtering system.
-With a pump for your water garden, you can screen out larger items before they reach the filter.
+With a garden water pump for your water garden, you can screen out larger items before they reach the filter.
 Give your filter a longer life with a pump and connecting pipe that screens out large debris.

 Drive Water Features